Claim: A teenager was given a 25-year prison sentence for a prank known as "swatting."

 The National Report is a fake news web site that publishes outrageous stories such as "IRS Plans to Target Leprechauns Next," "Boy Scouts Announce Boobs Merit Badge," and "New CDC Study Indicates Pets of Gay Couples Worse at Sports, Better at Fashion Than Pets of Straight Couples."
 The National Report's disclaimer page notes:

 National Report is a news and political satire web publication, which may or may not use real names, often in semi-real or mostly fictitious ways.
 All news articles contained within National Report are fiction, and presumably fake news.
 Any resemblance to the truth is purely coincidental.

-National Report publisher Allen Montgomery has also stated to the legitimate press that in no way should anyone construe the National Report as real news:
+National Report publisher Allen Montgomery stated that in no way should anyone construe the National Report as real news:

 "It is our opinion that if a person is too lazy to check for multiple references [or at least one other source] ... and they spread misinformation around as fact, then they are to blame for their own stupidity, not us," he said.

 Last updated: 11 May 2015

 Urban Legends Reference Pages © 1995-2015 by snopes.com.

 This material may not be reproduced without permission.